August is one of the warmest months in the UK – and many of us will be wanting to make the most of the sunnier weather before autumn rolls around.

 From Boudicca’s battles with the Romans all the way through to two world wars (with plenty of Vikings, Tudors, Stuarts, and Victorians in between!), Kynren is a truly spectacular display of our nation’s rich history.
 To find out more about what to expect, head over to the 11 Arches website.

-There are various performances of Kynren: An Epic Tale of England throughout August and in early September 2023.
+There are various performances of Kynren: An Epic Tale of England throughout August and in early September 2024.

-4. Uncover myth and legend at Wake the Giant Festival, County Down
+5. Uncover myth and legend at Wake the Giant Festival, County Down

-Located on the picturesque shores of Carlingford Lough, Warrenpoint is a charming Northern Irish town steeped in history and culture.
+Located on the picturesque shores of Carlingford Lough, Warrenpoint, is a charming Northern Irish town steeped in history and culture.

 The tales of Fionn Mac Cumhaill (a Scottish giant who was led to the creation of the Giants Causeway in County Antrim) are deeply woven into the history of Warrenpoint.
 And the town’s annual Wake the Giant Festival, where residents re-enact epic tales, is the ideal opportunity to experience it all.

 At this vibrant festival, you can learn about Warrenpoint’s unique heritage and legends; immerse yourself in live music and performances; and enjoy delicious food worthy of a giant at speciality food stalls.
+Plus, this year holds even more excitement with the addition of two new Giant Guardians, Wee Binnian and Carley.

 Then, during the festival’s most popular attraction, The Giant’s Parade, get ready to watch and cheer giant puppets as they go by.
+This year, Wake the Giant Festival will take place on Saturday 17th and Sunday 18th August.
+The event is free to attend.

-5. World Bogsnorkelling Championships, mid Wales
+7. Visit the World Bog Snorkelling Championships, mid Wales

-Over 40 years since its beginnings in 1976, the World Bogsnorkelling Championships now attracts competitors from all over the world – including Germany, Sweden, the Czech Republic, and even Australia.
+Over 40 years since its beginnings in 1976, the World Bog Snorkelling Championships now attracts competitors from all over the world – including Germany, Sweden, the Czech Republic, and even Australia.

-Held in the small town of Llanwrtyd wells in mid Wales, this weird and wonderful sport makes for a fun – and definitely unique – day out.
+This weird and wonderful sport makes for a fun – and definitely unique – day out.
 In fact, Lonely Planet described it as one of the world’s top 50 ‘must-do experiences’.
 Plus, if you decide to get involved, there’s a world title up for grabs.

-The World Bog Snorkelling Championships will take place on Sunday 27th August, 2023.
+The World Bog Snorkelling Championships will take place on Sunday 25th August, 2024.

 6. Explore some of the UK’s most beautiful walking routes, UK-wide